rexxy-sasori/NeuralNetDevelopment/README.md

 This command will train a neural network model either from scratch or from a previously trained model.
 In the yaml folder, 1 YAML files for Alexnet on CIFAR10 has been prepared.
-In the yaml file, the dataset_dir and result_dir arguments need to be set properly.
+In the yaml file, the result_dir needs to be set properly along with any possible path if necessary.
 The training script will save the save the best model as specified in the yaml file.
 It also offers an option to split the training data to create a validation set.
 If use_validation is set to False, then the script will save the model with either the best test error or test loss.